mre/endler.dev/content/2019/tinysearch/index.md

 [parsing JavaScript is still
 time-consuming](https://v8.dev/blog/cost-of-javascript-2019).

-I wanted some simple, lean and self-contained search, that could be deployed next to my other static content.
+I wanted some simple, lean, and self-contained search, that could be deployed next to my other static content.

 As a consequence, I refrained from adding search functionality to my blog at